valju/idea-case-backend/README.md

-# Accept the invitation, but don't look yet, DO NOT CLONE YET!!!
+# Accept the invitation, but don't look yet, DO NOT CLONE YET!
+Thank you!

 ## Idea Case 2019K Backend, Express Version